0330 999 8786

 What Are IP Camera CCTV Systems?

-CCTV cameras are a necessary tool for many businesses.
-CCTV is the most cost-effective way to protect your business.
+CCTV cameras are a necessary, cost-effective tool for protecting many businesses.
 Through the use of CCTV, we can deter and identify criminals threatening to access our premises without permission.
-This can be especially important if you have a high-risk business like a jewellery store or warehouse filled with valuable goods.
+This is especially important if you have a high-risk business like a jewellery store or warehouse filled with valuable goods.

 An IP (Internet Protocol) camera is a type of digital video camera that uses a local area network (LAN) cable to send and receive image data.
 IP camera CCTV uses the same internet infrastructure as other devices on your home Wi-Fi network.